 When children are separated from a parent for any reason, they may suffer "separation anxiety."
 They need to know that the incarcerated parent still cares about them and they can rely on other adults in their life for help.
 The amount of information you tell children and how you tell them will vary depending on the age and personality of the child.
-You need to plan what you are going to tell them and how you are going to say it.
-The children not only need information about the incarcerated parent's separation from them, but also need to know about your relationship with the incarcerated parent, divorce issues, and custody issues.
+The incarcerated parent and the caregiver need to plan what they are going to tell the child and how you are going to say it.
+The child not only needs information about the incarcerated parent's separation from them, but also needs to know about the caregiver's relationship with the incarcerated parent, divorce issues, and custody issues.